tristyb/Magnificent-Joomla-Popup/README.md

-#Tristan's Responsive Lightbox (based on magnific)
+#Tristan's Responsive Lightbox (based on Magnific Popup)

 A simple Joomla version of the Magnific Popup responsive lightbox from http://dimsemenov.com/plugins/magnific-popup/.